Life & Times of Michael K: Race

 The story, which takes place during the apartheid regime and related racial conflicts, makes a reference to race, specifically, that there is a war "so that minorities can have a say in their own destinies."
 This line, spoken by a character in the hospital Michael stays in, implies Michael interacts with soldiers in the white side of a war between races in South Africa.
 It is also implied at various points that this side is losing the war.

 The only other instance race is specified is in Part 1 of the novel, "Michael Visagie--CM--40--NFA--Unemployed".
 "CM" stands for "colored male" therefore telling the reader that Michael "Visagie" (which isn't Michael's surname) is an unemployed, 40-year-old, colored male with No Fixed Address.
 However, we are not told what race other characters belong to, nor are there any references to race politics or confrontations or any racial slurs in the dialogue.

+Adaptations

+In March 2022 at the Baxter Theatre Centre in Cape Town, Life & Times of Michael K made its South African debut where it was adapted for the stage by Lara Foot in collaboration with the Handspring Puppet Company.

+This same production opened on December 4, 2023 at St. Ann's Warehouse in Brooklyn, New York.
+The productions received positive accolades, including the 2023 Fleur du Cap Theatre Award for Best Production.